-2.1 Review of the DnCNN
+95 2.1 Review of the DnCNN

 The purpose of this study is to attenuate the random noise in sparker SO data, and the machine learning architecture used in this study is the DnCNN, which was suggested by Zhang et al. (2017).
 DnCNN is a neural network architecture based on the CNN for the purpose of removing the random noise in natural images.
 DnCNN reads the noisy image in the input layer and extracts the noise from the noisy image in the hidden layer.
-A layer is a module containing several computing processes (e.g. convolution, pooling or activation).
+A layer is a module containing several computing processes (e.g.

+100 convolution, pooling or activation).
 At the output layer, the extracted noise is subtracted from the noisy image and generates the denoised result.
+The architecture of the DnCNN is shown in Fig. 1 and will be explained in more detail below.
 The DnCNN has three distinctive characteristics: 1) residual learning, 2) batch normalization, and 3) the same input and output data size for each layer.

-Residual learning was first suggested by He et al. (2016) and it applied residual block which consisted of several convolution processes and a shortcut connection to the neural network to overcome the problem of machine learning when networks delve deeper.
+Residual learning was first suggested by He et al. (2016) and it applied residual block which consisted of several convolution processes and added the a shortcut connection to the neural network to overcome the problem of machine learning when networks delve deeper.
 The DnCNN adopted residual learning and a single shortcut to estimate the noise from natural images.
 The estimated noise was subtracted from the noisy natural image, and the noise-attenuated image remained.
 If the DnCNN is applied to seismic data denoising, the target noise is estimated from the noisy prestack or poststack seismic data, and the estimated noise is subtracted from the noisy seismic data.
-The seismic data including noise (y) can be expressed as a sum of true seismic data (x) and noise (n) as follows:
+The seismic data including noise (y) can be expressed as a sum of true seismic databy adding noise free seismic data (x) and noise (n) as follows:

-$$y = x + n.
-(1)$$
+$$v = x + n. \tag{1}$$